sudarshan972003/CostFinder-using-REST-API/README.md

 # FreshFare: Produce Price Lookup with REST Framework

-The Cost Finder App is a Django-based application that allows users to find the cost of various fruits and vegetables.
+The FreshFare is a Django-based application that allows users to find the cost of various fruits and vegetables.
 The project consists of two parts:
 - A server that provides an API with the cost information built using REST Framework.
 - A client application that fetches and displays this information based on user input.